-Mt.
-Everest Children’s Book #4: The Young Adventurer’s Guide to Everest, Jonathan Chester
+Everest for Kids Book #4: The Young Adventurer's Guide to Everest, Jonathan Chester

 This book is really a how-to guide for climbing Mt.
 Everest, from Jonathan Chester, who has lived a life of adventure + exploration.
 Don't be surprised if your kids start trying to climb the trees outside in expedition-fashion after reading this book, like my brother, sister, and I did with barn harnesses when we were younger!